-The sacral nerve stimulation procedure is done in two stages:
+The sacral nerve modulation procedure is done in two stages:

-For treatment, the electrode connects the pulse generator to the area to be stimulated (Fig. 2).
-After surgery, you will have a controller outside the body to adjust electrical stimulation on the nerves that reach the bladder.
-You can change stimulation to the nerve to affect bladder activity.
-Sacral nerve stimulation can greatly improve your symptoms.
+For treatment, the electrode connects the implant to the area to be modulated (Fig. 2).
+After surgery, you will have a controller outside the body to adjust electrical modulation on the nerves that reach the bladder.
+You can change modulation to the nerve to affect bladder activity.
+Sacral nerve modulation can greatly improve your symptoms.

 After surgery there is a risk of infection, and you may experience pain in the area of implantation.
-Over time, the pulse generator or the electrode may move, causing discomfort.
-The battery for the generator can also run out.
+Over time, the implant or the electrode may move, causing discomfort.
+The implanted battery can also run out.
 If this happens, you will need another surgery to replace the battery.
 Be sure to discuss any of your concerns about these risks with your doctor.